Stokerama: A Woodfiring Experience with Bruce Dehnert — Sep 19 - 28

 Workshop Description:

-This workshop will be exploration of wood-firing ceramics, pottery and/or sculpture, in Mendocino's beautiful environment.
-Approaches to making, decorating, and preparing work for wood-firing will be covered.
-We will load and fire the Center's wood-kilns and have lots of opportunities to compare results from the firings, and to engage with our, and others', work so that we better understand our own aesthetic curiosities and inquiries.
-There will be demonstrations on the potters wheel as well as handbuilding approaches.
-A full range of skills and experience are most welcome.
+This workshop will be an exploration of wood-firing ceramics, pottery, and/or sculpture in Mendocino's beautiful environment.
+We will cover approaches to making, decorating, and preparing work for wood-firing, with opportunities to load and fire the center’s wood kilns.
+As the firings progress, we’ll compare results and engage with our own work as well as others' to better understand our individual aesthetic curiosities and inquiries.
+Demonstrations will include techniques on the potter’s wheel as well as handbuilding, so all skill levels and experiences are welcome.

 About the Instructor: